Eleanor Oldroyd: Broadcasting career

-Following the death of His Royal Highness, Prince Philip, Duke of Edinburgh, she led the coverage of his funeral, sat in a small, specially built studio above the high altar.
-She was the only reporter or broadcaster present in St Georges Chapel on the day of his funeral.
+Following the death of His Royal Highness, Prince Philip, Duke of Edinburgh in 2021, she led the coverage of his funeral, sat in a small, specially built studio above the high altar.
+She was the only reporter or broadcaster present in St George's Chapel on the day of his funeral.

 Personal life

 Oldroyd was formerly married to fellow BBC sports presenter Nick Mullins and has two children.

 She supports Arsenal despite coming from a family of Birmingham City fans.